Cussa/alura-kafka-formation/README.md

 #advertised.host.name=192.168.1.79
 #port=9092
 ```
 And then you have to open the port that you will use the second kafka manually.
-So, on the `docker-compose.yml`, configure the port "9093:9093" too.
+So, on the [`docker-compose.yml`](docker-compose.yml), configure the port "9093:9093" too.
 However, as the docker image starts the Kafka automatically, you will face some issues to do the replications change, as showed on the course.

 To make it a little bit easier, we can start some other containers and scale Kafka from Docker.
-To do that, you should first modify the file `docker-compose-cluster.yml`, changing the `KAFKA_ADVERTISED_HOST_NAME` to your local ip address.
+To do that, you should first modify the file [`docker-compose-cluster.yml`](docker-compose-cluster.yml), changing the `KAFKA_ADVERTISED_HOST_NAME` to your local ip address.
 Then, you can run the following command: `docker-compose -f .\docker-compose-cluster.yml up --scale kafka=2 -d`.
 It will start to services for Kafka, with the replication set to 2 already.
 Changing this file, you can start even more containers running the Kafka with the replication.

-# Portuguese Version

 # Formação Kafka - Alura Cursos